QuaCau-TheSphere/Graphvidian/README.md

 ![](https://i.imgur.com/JYC1OBj.png)

 # Features
-- Auto-wrap node lables to prevent overflow texts
+- Auto-wrap node labels to prevent text overflowing
 - Detect different node type whether by it being the end node of a particular edge type, or by the index at the beginning of its title
 - Support default node and edge styles
 - Support subgraphs, and styling for each subgraph